davidgundry/explicit-framing/design/pre-registration.md

 Design Plan
 -----------

-## Study Type
+### Study type

-Between-participant experiment.
+Experiment - A researcher randomly assigns treatments to study subjects, this includes field or lab experiments.
+This is also known as an intervention experiment and includes randomized controlled trials.

+### Blinding

+* For studies that involve human subjects, they will not know the treatment group to which they have been assigned.
+* Personnel who interact directly with the study subjects (either human or non-human subjects) will not be aware of the assigned treatments.
+(Commonly known as “double blind”)

+### Is there any additional blinding in this study?

-Participants will be assigned automatically by the game, making this a double-blind experiment.
+Participants will be assigned automatically by the game.

+### Study design

+Between-participant design with two groups.

+### Randomization

+Simple randomisation.
+However, the sample size will be extended if one of the groups has too few participants (see sampling plan).

 Sampling Plan
 -------------

 ### Existing Data

-As of the date of submission of this research plan for preregistration, the data have not yet been collected.
+Registration prior to creation of data

 ### Data collection procedures

-Participants will be assigned to either a High-Framing or Low-Framing condition.

-### Sample Size

-148 participants will be recruited from Prolific.
-The following filters will apply:
+Participants will be recruited from Prolific with a study description as in `description.md`.
+The following filters will apply on Prolific:

-1. Age > 18
+1. Age >= 18
 2. First language English
 3. Have not participated in any of my previous studies

+Participants will be paid £1.00 for a 10 minute task.

+### Sample Size

+200 participants

 ### Sample Size Rationale

 See the file `power-analysis.Rout`.

-### Stopping Rule

-Participants are assigned at random.
-If there are less than 74 participants in either of the conditions after the original sample size has been recruited (after exclusion criteria have been applied), we will increase the sample size in blocks of 5 until this condition is met.
-We will not recruit more than 168 participants in total, however.

 Variables
 ---------